BigBatDB/bigbatdb.github.io/about.md

 ---
 layout: default
-title: Other Resources
+title: About
-nav_order: 2
+permalink: /about/
 ---

-# Other Databases
+# The Team

 Add info/links.